-Footage of the attempt and GPS tracker information were sent to Guinness World Records for verification, and the organisation's adjudicator Jack Brockbank confirmed that Patrick had broken the record.
-To qualify and be officially recognised, the entire journey had to be done in reverse using a commercially available tractor and trailer with no modifications.
+Footage of the attempt and GPS tracker information were sent to Guinness World Records for verification, and the organisation's adjudicator Brockbank lack confirmed that Patrick had broken the record.
+To qualify and be officially recognised, the had to be done in reverse using a commercially available tractor and trailer with no modifications.

-The previous record was also held by an Irishman, Kerryman Eamonn Hickson, who in August 2014 covered 17.36 kilometres.
+held by an Irishman, Kerryman Eamonn Hickson, who in August